flutter/website/animations/hero-animations/index.md

 <img src="images/radial-hero-animation.png" alt="visual diagram of
 radial transformation from beginning to end">

-The blue gradient (representing the image), indicates where these shapes intersect.
+The blue gradient (representing the image), indicates where the clip shapes intersect.
 At the beginning of the transition, the result of the intersection is a circular clip ([ClipOval](https://docs.flutter.io/flutter/widgets/ClipOval-class.html)).